Frozen Gaussian approximation for the fractional Schr\"odinger equation: Conclusion

-check grammar In this work, we propose the frozen Gaussian approximation (FGA) for computing the fractional Schr\"odinger equation in the semiclassical regime.
-This approach is based on asymptotic analysis and constructs the solution using Gaussian functions with fixed widths that live on the phase space.
+In this work, we propose the frozen Gaussian approximation (FGA) for computing the \FSE~in the semi-classical regime.
+This approach is based on asymptotic analysis and constructs the solution using fixed-width Gaussian functions in the phase space.
 We develop a modified FGA formulation with a regularization parameter $\delta$ to address the presence of singularities in higher derivatives of the associated Hamiltonian flow.
-Our primary focus is on deriving formulations and establishing the rigorous convergence result for FGA.
+Our primary focus is on deriving the formulations and establishing the rigorous convergence result for the FGA.
 Additionally, we verify the accuracy of the FGA solutions through several numerical examples and demonstrate the method's linear convergence rate with respect to $\varepsilon$.

-There are several directions to extend and improve the work.
-Firstly, in the convergence proof for high-dimensional scenarios, it should be noted that the singularities arising from $\frac{1}{|P|}$ can be removed by the integral, similar to what is demonstrated in Lemma \ref{lemma:singularity_integral}.
-Although the singularities in the higher derivative of FGA quantities, including $a, Z^{-1}$, do not explicitly take the form $\frac{1}{|P|^\gamma}$ with a constant $\gamma > 0$, they should be removable through high dimensional integration with $|P|$.
-We emphasize that, under certain assumptions, if one has the following estimate:

-then it allows us to combine the singularity order of higher derivative of FGA quantities such as $a, Z^{-1}$ within $\Gamma_s$ into $T^{\delta}_r$ and to remove them by high dimensional integration to achieve favorable convergence order.